 Thankfully, federal law requires that health insurance companies cover breast reconstruction – which should be planned in advance of undergoing a mastectomy, as in some cases, the reconstruction can be performed in the same surgical appointment as the mastectomy.
 Other breast reconstruction procedures will be delayed.

 A sometimes complex but incredible procedure for restoring breast tissue lost in cancer treatment, breast reconstruction is a critical aspect of emotional healing.
-Board-certified plastic surgeon Dr. Robert Whitfield is a leading breast reconstruction surgeon and honored to be involved in your journey to better health, and a confident, happy life.
+Board-certified plastic surgeon Dr. Robert Whitfield is a leading surgeon for breast reconstruction in Austin and honored to be involved in your journey to better health, and a confident, happy life.

 Dr. Whitfield has performed thousands of breast reconstruction surgeries after either a partial or full mastectomy.
 He uses the latest techniques, including the DIEP flap method to create a new breast with your own natural tissue.